Prior (ecclesiastical): Monastic superiors

-In the Rule of Saint Benedict, the term appears several times, referring to any superior, whether an abbot, provost, dean, etc. In other old monastic rules the term is used in the same generic sense.
+In the Rule of Saint Benedict, the term appears several times, referring to any superior, whether an abbot, provost, dean, etc. In other old monastic rules, the term is used in the same generic sense.

 With the Cluniac Reforms, the term prior received a specific meaning; it supplanted the provost or dean (praepositus), spoken of in the Rule of St. Benedict.
 The example of the Cluniac congregations was gradually followed by all Benedictine monasteries, as well as by the Camaldolese, Vallombrosians, Cistercians, Hirsau congregations, and other offshoots of the Benedictine Order.

-Monastic congregations of hermit origin generally do not use the title of abbot for the head of any of their houses, in an effort to avoid the involvement with the world the office of an abbot would entail.
-As a result, it is not in use for the congregation as a whole.
-Among them, the equivalent term of 'prior general' is the one used.
+Monastic congregations of hermit origin generally do not use the title of abbot for the head of any of their houses, to avoid the involvement with the world, the office of an abbot would entail.
+As a result, it is not used by the congregation as a whole.
+Among them, the equivalent term of 'prior general' is used.
 This applies, e.g., to the Camaldolese and the Carthusians.

 The term is also used by various mendicant orders, e.g., the Carmelites and the Dominicans.
 This applies both to the friars and the nuns of these orders.
 The term connotes the idea that the 'prior general' is simply the "first among equals".